Computational Cognition

 Synopsis

-Computational Cognition is an approach to research learning that focuses on the development of computational models fitted to empirical evidence and attentive to human experience.
+Computational Cognition is an approach to researching learning that focuses on the development of computational models fitted to empirical evidence and attentive to human experience.
 Critically, Computational Cognition does not assert or assume that the mind is an information-processing system; rather, the orienting premise is that technologies of computation afford useful means to study human cognition (including sub-phenomena, such as intention, motivation, emotion, and perception) by using complex, dynamic models.
 Associated Discourses include:

 • Bayesian Model (Bayesian Cognitive Science) (David Marr, 1970s) – an approach to modeling brain activity that is oriented by the premise that the brain is constantly operating in a space of uncertainty as it makes predictions and decisions.
 As a proxy for the brain’s actual coping mechanism, the model relies on a mathematical formula (developed by Thomas Bayes in the 1700s) for calculating probabilities of events as new information becomes available.